liorerez7/lastYearProject/README.md

 > Seamlessly migrate & test your databases across cloud platforms.

-SkyDB helps organizations make informed, data-driven decisions when considering whether to migrate from **MySQL to PostgreSQL** (or vice versa).
+SkyDB helps organizations make informed, data-driven decisions when considering whether to migrate from **MySQL to PostgreSQL**
 The system uploads SQL dumps, automatically deploys both database engines to AWS RDS, runs a suite of realistic SQL benchmark tests, and presents the results in a visual dashboard.

 ---